-Scoring for the final rating category, weather, changed this year to favor milder climates and more cities from California appear than before including our top pick for 2020, San Diego.
-San Francisco and New York City did not make the list largely due to high hotel room rates, but a dozen “second-tier” and a few smaller cities with more attractive hotel rates made the list for the first time.
+So-called “second-tier” cities gained ground because of more attractive hotel rates in our top 25 list this year, but that trend is likely to accelerate in the future due to safety concerns around COVID-19.
 Pittsburgh, Boise and Tampa are three examples.
 All have affordable room rates and above average scores in most other areas.
-Pittsburgh benefited from a change to the tourism ranking factor which now considers a city’s parks.
+Pittsburgh excelled in the tourism ranking factor which also considers a city’s parks.
 A few other cities in our top 25 with an abundance of city parks are St Paul, Madison, Wisconsin and Portland, Oregon.

 *SEE: Explanation of the criteria used for the ranking of the best convention cities in 2020